-Also Read: 5 Places You Must Absolutely See In Tripura
+Also Read: 5 Places You Must See In Tripura

 India’s North-Eastern States Are Waiting To Be Explored

 The ‘Seven Sisters’ of India have much to offer to a traveller.
-It’s time we recognise the wonders of north-east India and set out to explore it.
+It’s time we recognise the wonders of northeast India and set out to explore it.
 Its rich cultural heritage and wondrous architectural marvels are sure to leave any traveller spellbound.
-As you explore the north-east, you must be mindful of its cultural diversity and respect the traditions and customs that you may encounter.
+As you explore these states, you must be mindful of its cultural diversity and respect the traditions and customs that you may encounter.
 The seven sister states have an abundance of flora and fauna and ample forest cover which must be preserved.